-Always speak to an experienced personal injury attorney before you demand or settle for a specific amount in a settlement.
-Generally, you should ask 75% to 100% higher than you would actually be satisfied with.
-If you think your claim is worth between $3,000 and $4,000, you should first ask for $6,000 to $8,000.
+Always speak to an experienced attorney before you demand or settle for a specific amount in a settlement.
+Generally, you should ask between 75% to 100% higher than you would actually be satisfied with.
+For example, if you think your claim is worth $3,000-$4,000, you should first ask for $6,000-$8,000.

-You will need not only the demand letter, you will also need copies of your supporting documentation.
+Not only will you need your demand letter, but you will also need copies of your supporting documentation.
 Some of the crucial evidence includes: